-Each year Fisheries and Oceans Canada (DFO) provides opportunities to First Nations for Food, Social and Ceremonial (FSC) purposes (or domestic purposes for First Nations with modern treaties), and the commercial and recreational fisheries to harvest shrimp and prawn.
-First Nations have been harvesting shrimp and prawn since time immemorial, while commercial and recreational fisheries on the Pacific Coast of Canada have long harvested both shrimp and prawn.
+Each year Fisheries and Oceans Canada (DFO) provides opportunities to First Nations for food, social and ceremonial (FSC) purposes (or domestic purposes for First Nations with modern treaties), and the commercial and recreational fisheries to harvest shrimp and prawn.
+Fish and marine resources are central to the culture, society, well-being, and economy of First Nations and provide a critical connection to language, traditional knowledge, and health of communities.
+Fisheries & Oceans Canada (DFO) remains committed to respecting First Nations' Aboriginal right to fish for food, social and ceremonial (FSC) purposes, or domestic purposes under Treaty, which has priority after conservation over other users of the resource.
 Shrimp and prawn serve as a source of food, they provide jobs, income, and enjoyment for individuals, businesses, and coastal communities and they play key roles in natural ecosystems.

 The commercial prawn and shrimp by trap fishery began around 1914 in Howe Sound and reached prominence in the mid 1970s.
 Trapping began in Knight and Kingcome Inlets in the early 1950s and these inlets led BC's prawn production until about 1970.
 The fishery experienced a period of growth between 1979 and 1989 following a series of exploratory prawn surveys (1976-1979) to assist development of the fishery in the north and central coasts of BC, with the number of vessels reporting landings increasing from approximately 50 to 305 vessels out of an eligible 900 licences issued in 1989.
 In 1990, licence limitation was implemented.
-There are currently 247 commercial licence eligibilities.
+There are currently 246 commercial licence eligibilities.
 The history of the management of the commercial fishery is one of incremental steps to improve conservation of prawns and sustainability of the associated fisheries.
 Collectively these changes represent a significant and sustained effort to improve management and stock assessment in the last three decades.
 The Pacific Region's commercial trap caught prawns are recognized by the Vancouver Aquarium's OceanWise program as a "Good Alternative" choice.

 First Nations' participation in the commercial fishery under the Allocation Transfer Program began in 1998 with a licence issued to the Nuu-chah-nulth Tribal Council, Ahousaht First Nation.
 By 2006 (to 2009), seven licences were held by First Nations (Ahousaht, Tla'amin, Tseshaht, Haisla, Tseycum, Huu-ay-aht and Tsawout).
 Twenty new First Nations' commercial fishing enterprises became involved in the fishery in 2010 as a result of the Pacific Integrated Commercial Fishery Initiative (PICFI) in response to First Nations' economic interests to become involved in the fishery.
-First Nations now hold 23% of the 247 commercial licence eligibilities.
+First Nations now hold 25% of the 246 commercial licence eligibilities.
 Most coastal BC First Nations are involved through one or multiple licences.
 DFO remains committed to respecting First Nations' Aboriginal right to fish for food, social and ceremonial (FSC) purposes, or domestic purposes under Treaty, which has priority after conservation over other users of the resource.